 The Kresege Foundation has announced an total grant award of 1.5 million dollars towards 21 different Detroit neighborhood projects.
 LIFEBUILDERS, an eastside non-profit will strengthen the Regent Park neighborhood with the renovation of Bringard-Boulder playground’s athletic fields and equipment.
 It’s gonna be a busy summer in Detroit!
 Read about all the awards here

 Bringard – Boulder Playfield is a small park serving an eastside neighborhood just south of 8 Mile Road and east of Gratiot Avenue.
 This park is located behind the shuttered Tracey McGregor Elementary school.
-The greenspace offers a decent backstop and fence for little league baseball, a field and a lone garbage can.
+In 2014, the greenspace offered a decent backstop and fence for little league baseball, a field and a lone garbage can.

-Actually the garbage can is a 55 gallon plastic drum; trash receptacles are a bit of a rarity in Detroit Parks.
+Actually the garbage can was a 55 gallon plastic drum; trash receptacles were a bit of a rarity in Detroit Parks.
 I’m not complaining nor being a smart a##; I have visited a lot of parks and was happily surprised by its presence.

 TWO STREETS, ONE FAMILY – THE FRENCH CONNECTION